Gonzalez Byass Tio Pepe Fino En Rama (2011 Release)

 “Control the oxygen, so that it impacts on the style but without influencing it so much that the wine begins to take on the characteristic baked-earth-baked-orange flavour of every other oxidised wine in the world, and you have a wine you can describe as oxidative.
 Take your eye off the ball, and you have something that resembles Madeira.
 Delicious wines in their own right, but not necessarily a style or process that suits, for example, the beautifully floral and minerally Chenin Blancs that originate from the Loire Valley.”

 So for me it is a matter of context; oxidation is part and parcel of some wines, and works well in some situations and with some foods, whereas it does not work in others (in my opinion).
 And so despite the despair I might feel at finding yet another ‘naturally’ made and oxidised Touraine Sauvignon Blanc, for example, I don’t experience the same sinking feeling with oxidation in Sherry, or Madeira, or Tokaji.
 It’s not that I’m allergic to acetaldehyde, it’s just that I think it has a place.

-Footnote: although the unmistakable aroma of acetaldehyde can reflect oxidation - which would of course be unexpected in a fino - it turns out that the thick film of flor yeast produce acetaldehyde, giving this same aroma without oxidation occurring.
+Footnote: although the unmistakable aroma of acetaldehyde can reflect oxidation – which would of course be unexpected in a fino – yeast in the thick film of flor also produce acetaldehyde, giving this same aroma without oxidation occurring.